What are Landscape Alternatives?

-Invasive plants have been purposefully planted on the North American landscape, either historically or recently, because they have one or more characteristics that people see as valuable.
-Perhaps they grow very fast and produce good shade in a park or backyard.
-Perhaps they have unique foliage or beautiful spring flowers.
-Perhaps they make a crop of brightly colored fruit that stick around most of the winter, making the Midwestern winter garden a little less gray.
-Or, perhaps they grow in poor soil without a lot of irrigation or other attention.
+Invasive trees shrubs and vines have been purposefully planted on the North American landscape, either historically or recently, because they have one or more characteristics that people value.
+Some grow very fast and produce dense cooling shade for parks and backyards.
+Some have unique and colorful foliage or beautiful spring flowers.
+Some produce fruit that stick around most of the winter, giving the Midwestern winter garden some much needed color, and some grow in poor soil without a lot of maintenance.

 Features in Common

-In developing Landscape Alternatives for woody invasive plants, the WIGL Collaborative Landscape Alternatives Subcommittee kept many of the valuable aspects of the invasive plants in mind.
-The Subcommittee’s primary goal was to suggest alternatives that share one or more of the horticultural features that made the invasive plant appealing to begin with.
+In developing recommended alternatives for woody invasive plants, the WIGL Collaborative Landscape Alternatives Subcommittee kept many of the valuable aspects of the invasive plants in mind and suggested alternatives that share one or more of the horticultural features that made the invasive plant appealing to begin with.
 However, it is important to recognize that even plant species that share several characteristics are not exact equivalents.
 All plant species, and sometimes even cultivated varieties (cultivars) within the same species, are highly unique and should be evaluated individually before being chosen for a particular location.

 It was understandably very important to the Subcommittee that any species suggested not themselves be invasive or at risk of becoming invasive.
 For this reason, many of the landscape alternatives suggested are native to the Great Lakes Region or to the greater Midwest.
 A species that is historically native to the place in question cannot be invasive by definition, but we also avoided suggesting native species that are infamously weedy and aggressive.
 An important bonus attribute of native species is that they co-evolved with the region’s birds and wildlife and often contribute better food and habitat than non-native species can, even in urban areas.
 The committee did suggest some possible alternatives that are not native to North America.
 However, they are species that have been part of the developed landscape for a long time without showing any signs of invasiveness.